Nauvoo, City of Wine and Mormons

 May 25, 1979

 I spent some time in Nauvoo on a magazine assignment.
 (The resulting piece is here.)
-I learned much more of interest than I could squeeze into the small space I was allotted, so I wrote this second, much longer piece.
-It is slightly improved from the original.
+I learned much more of interest than I could squeeze into the small space I was allotted by that publication, so I wrote this second, much longer piece.
+This version is slightly improved from the original.

 See also Woman of the Year.

 One hundred and thirty years ago Nauvoo, as everyone who lives there delights in telling visitors, was the biggest city in Illinois, bigger even than Chicago 220 miles to the northeast.
 But Nauvoo wasn't just the biggest town in Illinois.
-It was the City Beautiful, home city of the prophet Joseph Smith and his Latter Day Saints, their Jerusalem, their refuge from the howling mobs that had driven them out of Missouri in 1839.
+It was the biggest Mormon town in the world, home city of the prophet Joseph Smith and his Latter Day Saints, their City Beautiful, their Jerusalem, their refuge from the howling mobs that had driven them out of Missouri in 1839.

 They had dragged themselves across the Mississippi into Illinois in the dead of that winter, gathering eventually in Hancock County twelve miles upstream from Keokuk, Iowa.
 Smith, who claimed to know such things, named it "Nauvoo," which he said meant "beautiful place" in Hebrew.